 Acceptance and Delivery of Helium-Gas Mixtures

 Pursuant to 50 U.S.C.
-167d(d), as amended, the BLM will report the Federal Helium System as excess real property for disposal to the General Services Administration (GSA) on or before September, 30, 2021 to be disposed of in accordance the provisions of Title 40 of the United States Code.
-The Government Assignment and Conveyance to Purchaser of the Federal Helium System, is projected to occur prior to September 30, 2023.
-At the time of the Conveyance, the United States will assign these storage Contracts to the Purchaser.
+167d(d), as amended, the BLM reported the Federal Helium System as excess real property for disposal to the General Services Administration (GSA) on September 24, 2021 to be disposed of in accordance the provisions of Title 40 of the United States Code.
+The Government Assignment and Conveyance to Real Property Purchaser of the Federal Helium System, is projected to occur prior to September 30, 2023.
+At the time of the Conveyance, the United States will assign these storage Contracts to the Real Property Purchaser.

-2.1 Acceptance and Storage by the United States and Purchaser.
+2.1 Acceptance and Storage by the United States and Real Property Purchaser.

-The Government (prior to the Conveyance) and Purchaser (after the Conveyance) will accept all Primary Private Helium rights held by Person subject to the terms and conditions of this Contract.
+The Government (prior to the Conveyance) and Real Property Purchaser (after the Conveyance) will accept all Primary Private Helium rights held by Person subject to the terms and conditions of this Contract.

-Prior to September 30, 2022, The Government agrees to accept and store the Primary Private Helium that Person delivers into the Federal Helium Pipeline at a Person's Metering Facility and/or Acceptance/Delivery Point subject to the conditions listed in 2.1(a).
+The Government agrees to accept and store the Primary Private Helium that Person delivers into the Federal Helium Pipeline at a Person's Metering Facility and/or Acceptance/Delivery Point subject to the conditions listed in 2.1(a).

-After September 30, 2022 and prior to the Conveyance, the Government agrees to accept and store the Secondary Private Helium that Person delivers into the Federal Helium Pipeline at a Person's Metering Facility and/or Acceptance/ Delivery Point subject to the conditions listed in 2.1(a).
-See 4.1(h) for fees for Secondary Private Helium prior to the Conveyance.

-After the conveyance, Purchaser agrees to accept Secondary Private Helium under a separate contract and subject to the conditions listed in 2.1(a).
+After the Conveyance, Real Property Purchaser agrees to accept Secondary Private Helium under a separate contract and subject to the conditions listed in 2.1(a).

-Absent a separate new contract with Purchaser for Secondary private helium, Purchaser has no contractual obligation to deliver Person’s Secondary Private Helium.
-However, Purchaser must store Person’s Secondary Private Helium and Person must continue to pay the fees for Secondary Private Helium as defined in 4.1(h) to Purchaser until a new contract can be negotiated.

 (a) In order for Person to add helium to the Federal Helium System or Helium System, Person’s helium-gas mixture must contain:

-1) at least 65 percent helium by volume, except as allowed in paragraph 4.1.d
+1) at least 65 percent helium by volume, except as allowed in paragraph 4.1(d)

 2) no more than 80 percent helium by volume,